 The purpose of this policy is to outline how Workvivo provides and supports its cloud based Software application service (“Service”) to all Customers.
 Terms outlined in this policy shall have the meaning as set forth in the Master Subscription Agreement.
 The Service is a multi-tenant service where common practices and procedures apply across all customers which allows for higher resilience and improved quality and performance.

 Customer’s Authorised Support Users may submit Incidents to the Help Desk during normal working hours (09:00 – 17:30 GMT).
-Incidents are submitted via the Help Center at support.workvivo.com.
+Incidents are submitted via our Help Desk on support.workvivo.com.
 Each Incident will be given a unique Incident log number which will be passed to the Customer.
 Workvivo undertakes to aid the resolution of Incidents as rapidly as the circumstances allow and based on the terms of this Support Policy.
 Resolutions may take the form of a repair, bypass or other reasonable solution agreed between Workvivo and the Customer.

 Each Incident is given a priority of 1, 2 or 3 (“Priority”) based on the severity of the Incident and the Services being provided.
 Each Incident will be assigned an initial Priority by the Customer.
 This initial Priority will then be validated by Help Desk personnel who will notify Customer in the case of any proposed change of priority.